paschmann/rasa-ui/README.md

 ## RasaNLU Setup
 - Update your package.json file to include the IP Addresses of your rasa_nlu server and the connection string of your postgres instance.
-- Update your web/src/app.js file to include the IP Addresses of your local middleware server (no need to change this if they are running on the same instance)
+- Optional: Update your web/src/app.js file to include the IP Addresses of your local middleware server (no need to change this if they are running on the same instance)

 ## Running
 Run npm start from the server folder (rasa-ui)